icomefromthenet/mysqlfastintervallookup/src/tree/how.md

 Key points to take away.

 1. The procedures do not require I/O to traverse the tree and using memory temp tables stops disk I/O when storing the result.
-2. Uses fixed root and bisection to traverse the tree.
+2. Uses fixed root and bisection to traverse the binary tree.
 3. These temp tables are globals.
+4. These must be called before the intersect query is executed.

 Parts D - Basic Query
 --------------------------------------